 Life Stages: Our Minds Change As We Get Older

-For example, we may become less interested in physical activity and more interested in reading or traveling.
+For example, we may become less interested in working out and more interested in reading or traveling.

-Our memories tend to become less reliable as we age.
+Our memories tend to become less reliable as we get older.

 We may forget things more easily, and it may take us longer to learn new information.